evant179/secret-santa-desktop-app/README.md

 * Convert popup error dialogs to Alert
 * When opening the program, check if all names in data.csv exist as an entry in exclusions.csv (DataValidator)
 * Check if there are duplicate selections when result overriding (DataValidator)
+* Consolidate SecretSanta, SecretSantaDisplayType, and SecretSantaDisplayType2 into possibly a single data type